ernchern/superfood/README.md

 ### Classes/Pages

-App.js - Control which page is shown
+App.js - Control which page is shown.
+Use states to debug.
 Main.js - Main page of the website where personalized meals are shown Meal.js - Div shown to participants with recommended meal for breakfast/lunch/dinner MealInfo.js - Right-hand frame on Main.js containing all meals